JohnW8111/Ongoing-AI-thoughts/January2024.md

 Future of Technology and Design: The conversation also delves into the future possibilities in tech and design, reflecting on upcoming trends and the potential impact of new technologies.

-CogRev https://www.cognitiverevolution.ai/ai-powered-business-communications-with-dan-oconnell-chief-ai-strategy-officer-at-dialpad/ Jan.
+3.CogRev https://www.cognitiverevolution.ai/ai-powered-business-communications-with-dan-oconnell-chief-ai-strategy-officer-at-dialpad/ Jan.
 9, 2024 AI-Powered Business Communications with Dan O'Connell, Chief AI & Strategy Officer at Dialpad
 In this episode, Nathan sits down with Dan O’Connell, Chief AI & Strategy Officer at Dialpad.

 AI Adoption and Impact on Knowledge Work: The year 2023 witnessed significant growth in AI adoption, yet the pace was slower than expected.
 The global reach of language models like GPT-4 is still limited, highlighting the infancy of AI's integration into global knowledge work.